 When in a battle to the death, the winner has ultimate authority over the loser's fate.
 Maybe they could kill them then and there.
 Sometimes this means that the loser owes them their life, creating a life debt that could only be repaid in the most extreme circumstances.
 More often than not, this usually amounts to slavery.

-To keep a person as though they were property can mean a great many number of things in fiction.
-Maybe they are hung up in cages like canaries, kept in a glass case with a label or dressed up in bikini to dance provocatively.
+To keep a person as though they were property can mean a great many things in fiction.
+Maybe they are hung up in cages like canaries, kept in a glass case with a label or dressed up in a bikini to dance provocatively.
 If the winner knows magic, then their trophy-hood could take on a more literal tone, being turned into a statue of yourself and kept in a hall among other unfortunate hunks of gold and marble.
 Either way, slavery like this is not maintained out of a need for hands in the fields or for monetary worth, but rather as physical proof that they have defeated you, stringing the loser up and making them look pretty like a shiny medal or blue ribbon.

 If this enslavement is mystical in origin, then the only means of liberating oneself of such a deal without serious cosmic repercussions is when the master is dead or finally defeated.

-Compare with Battle Trophy, Creepy Souvenir and Dead Guy on Display, which requires the trophy to be dead.
-See also Deal with the Devil, Human Pet, Living Museum Exhibit and People Zoo.
-Not the be confused with Lost Him in a Card Game, Trophy Child or Trophy Wife.
+Compare with Battle Trophy, Creepy Souvenir, and Dead Guy on Display, which requires the trophy to be dead.
+See also Deal with the Devil, Human Pet, Living Museum Exhibit, and People Zoo.
+Not the be confused with Lost Him in a Card Game, Trophy Child, or Trophy Wife.
 Can result in Why Don't You Just Shoot Him?

 - One Piece: Charlotte Mont-d'Or, one of the pirate Big Mom's sons, has a Devil Fruit ability of "book manipulation"; among other things, he can put living people inside books.
 Big Mom has him put a lot of unique people and animals inside big books in her palace's library for her collection.

 - In Rainbow Rowell's Runaways, the Staff of One is revealed to be an ancient Japanese warlord who lost a battle against Nico Minoru's distant ancestor Takiko.
 As a penalty for losing, he was given the choice of either dying on her sword or becoming it.
-He chose the latter, and was transformed into the Staff of One, cursed to serve the Minoru clan until they either all died off or one of them released him.
+He chose the latter and was transformed into the Staff of One, cursed to serve the Minoru clan until they either all died off or one of them released him.

-- Enchanted Forest Chronicles: In Talking To Dragons, the evil fire witch keeps all the people she has turned to stone as statues in the courtyard around her invisible castle.
+- Enchanted Forest Chronicles: In Talking to Dragons, the evil fire witch keeps all the people she has turned to stone as statues in the courtyard around her invisible castle.

 - I Have No Mouth and I Must Scream: After wiping out humanity AM keeps five alive for centuries in order to keep tormenting them.
 When they manage to kill each other he turns the survivor into a featureless blob with no means of harming himself, hence the title.